getify/foi-lang/test-new-tokenizer/Lexical-Grammar.md

     than carry cross-token state, every production whose tokens can end an expression is wrapped with ExprEndingTail.
 After the main production matches, ExprEndingTail optionally consumes trailing
-    WHITESPACE and COMMENT tokens, then peeks for "-" followed by a Digit; if present, it consumes the "-" as a HYPHEN token.
+    Whitespace and Comment tokens, then peeks for "-" followed by a Digit; if present, it consumes the "-" as a Hyphen token.
 This forces the next outer iteration to see a fresh digit, which Number's leading-sign rule (Note 5) then handles correctly.